nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 +++ 1.4.0

-Now, let's say that you add a third site to your network.
-This site is currently being built out, and you don't care about Devices from this site that are Offline status at present.
+Now, let's say that you add a third location to your network.
+This location is currently being built out, and you don't care about Devices from this location that are Offline status at present.
 What you want for your "Devices of Interest" Dynamic Group is logic similar to:

 ```no-highlight
 (